LeMax95/ShopManager-CPP-Inventory/README.md

 - **Financial Reporting:** Generate reports for sales, revenue, and discounts to gain valuable financial insights.
 - **Customer Checks (CEC) Tracking:** Efficiently monitor and manage electronic checks from customers.

-## Functionality

-The application offers a user-friendly interface with a menu-driven system for easy navigation.
-Users can perform various tasks related to student and user management, enhancing efficiency in record keeping.

 ## Usage

 Launch the application and log in with your credentials.